phw/peek/README.md

 # Peek - animated GIF recorder

 ## About
-A simple tool that allows you to record short animated Gifs from your screen.
+A simple tool that allows you to record short animated GIF images from your screen.

+Currently only Linux with X is supported.
+Other Unix like systems using X should work as well.
+It is planned to also support Wayland and maybe Other operating systems in the future.

 ## Requirements
 ### Runtime